-Progress in Reaction Kinetics & Mechanism is a peer reviewed, international journal for the quarterly publication of both in-depth reviews and research papers.
+Progress in Reaction Kinetics & Mechanism is an open access, peer reviewed, international journal for the quarterly publication of both in-depth reviews and research papers.

 In-depth reviews are comprehensive accounts bringing together work from many sources with the aim of providing an article of lasting value that will become established as the reference source in the particular subject.
 Research papers, on the other hand, will be original and normally focus on a relatively new or recently developed field or technique, and will include a state-of-the-art account of the subject and may well refer to a narrower range of existing work.
 It covers the fields of kinetics and mechanisms of chemical processes in the gas phase and solution of both simple and complex systems.

 Publication in the journal is subject to payment of an article processing charge (APC).
 The APC serves to support the journal and ensures that articles are freely accessible online in perpetuity under a Creative Commons licence.
 The APC for this journal is currently 750 USD, discounted from the full rate of 1500 USD for a limited time.

 The article processing charge (APC) is payable when a manuscript is accepted after peer review, before it is published.
 The APC is subject to taxes where applicable.
 Tax-exempt status can be indicated by providing appropriate registration numbers when payment is requested.
 Please see further details here.

 This journal changed its publication mode from subscription to open access in January 2020.

 This journal is a member of the Committee on Publication Ethics (COPE).